r-Techsupport/rTS_Wiki/docs/disks/disk-health.md

 Crystal disk is the simplest way to get a reading on SMART within Windows.
 Download the application then run it to view every disk in the machine.

-If a disk shows up as Yellow 'Caution' or Red 'Bad' we recommend replacing it.
+If a disk shows up as Yellow/'Caution' or Red/'Bad' we recommend replacing it.

 [Download](https://osdn.net/frs/redir.php?m=acc&f=crystaldiskinfo%2F74490%2FCrystalDiskInfo8_10_0.zip)